velikanghost/nadcp_dot_fun/README.md

 - `buy-tokens-from-dex`: Buy tokens from DEX
 - `sell-tokens-to-dex`: Sell tokens to DEX

+## Authentication

+This MCP server supports Google OAuth authentication to secure access to the API endpoints.
+When enabled, users will be redirected to Google's login page before accessing the MCP tools.

+To set up authentication:

+1. Create OAuth credentials in Google Cloud Console
+2. Add environment variables to your deployment
+3. Enable authentication by setting `REQUIRE_AUTH=true`

+For detailed setup instructions, see [GOOGLE_OAUTH_SETUP.md](GOOGLE_OAUTH_SETUP.md).

+## Privy Wallet Integration

+When a user authenticates with Google, the system automatically creates a Privy wallet that can be used for transactions.
+This means users don't need to enter their private keys when performing operations like buying or selling tokens.

+To set up Privy:

+1. Create a Privy account and app
+2. Get your App ID, App Secret, and generate an authorization key
+3. Add these credentials to your environment variables

+For detailed setup instructions, see [PRIVY_SETUP.md](PRIVY_SETUP.md).

 ## How to add new tools

 Update `app/mcp.ts` with your tools, prompts, and resources following the [MCP TypeScript SDK documentation](https://github.com/modelcontextprotocol/typescript-sdk/tree/main?tab=readme-ov-file#server).